 - Leave original bandages on the wound for the first 24 hours.
 After this time, showering or rinsing is recommended, rather than bathing.

-- After the first day, remove old bandages and gently cleanse the wound with soap and water or half-strength peroxide (mix equal parts hydrogen peroxide with water).
-Cleansing twice a day prevents buildup of debris, which may cause a larger scar; debris (for example, scab formation) makes suture removal slightly painful, more difficult and may increase the likelihood of infection.
+- After the first day, remove old bandages and gently cleanse the wound with soap and water.
+Cleansing twice a day prevents buildup of debris and will result in easier suture removal.

 Must Read Articles Related to Suture Care

 An abscess is has several causes and can appear on many parts of the body, such as the dental, vaginal, and rectal areas.
 In general, home remedies or cures are...learn more >>

 Antibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicilli...learn more >>